Frequently asked questions

 Our first site near Welshpool is on agricultural land, near to an existing farm.

-Our proposed site on Coder Road Business Park on the outskirts of Ludlow was the home of our former anaerobic digestion plant.
-The Coder Road site is already owned by us and the location, its buildings and former use lend very well to installing the technology to produce biochar.
+Our proposed site on Coder Road Business Park on the outskirts of Ludlow was the home of our former anaerobic digestion plant and is designated for light industrial use.
+The Coder Road site is already owned by us and the location, its buildings and former use lend very well to installing this technology.

 What feedstock is used?